Renzo Zorzi: Later career

 After his Formula One career was over, Zorzi occasionally raced in sports cars, mainly in Italy.
 He was a regular entrant to the 1000 km Monza race, winning it in 1979 in a Lola T286 with Marco Capoferri.
 The following year, he qualified on pole position in the Capoferri-Ford he shared with Claudio Francisci, also claiming fastest lap before the car retired.
 His last appearance in the event came in 1985, when the Porsche 956 he shared with Oscar Larrauri and Massimo Sigala for Brun Motorsport finished sixth.

 Zorzi also had a one-off appearance in the Aurora AFX F1 championship in 1980, driving an Arrows A1 for Charles Clowes Racing in the Monza Lottery GP.
 He qualified eighth but retired after a collision.

-After retiring from racing, he returned to work for Pirelli, running a driving school for the company at Binetto in southern Italy.
+After retiring from racing, Zorzi returned to work for Pirelli, running a driving school for the company at Binetto in southern Italy.

 Death

 Zorzi died on 15 May 2015, aged 68, in hospital in Magenta, Lombardy after a long illness.
 His funeral took place on 18 May in his birthplace of Ziano.
 He was survived by a son, Andrea.